RoxanaGhenea/df-bank-challenge/docs/Challenge README.md

 **Tests:**
 10. Test that your statement header prints correctly. - Test Done
-11. Test that the bank statement displays a summary of all transactions, including dates and amounts.
+11. Test that the bank statement displays a summary of all transactions, including dates and amounts formatted correctly. - Test Done

 ##### User Story 5: